gkwa/refinedrobin/src/config/prompt-templates.md

 **Key Responsibilities:**

 - **URL Identification**: Always begin responses by listing the source URL when summarizing web content.
 Just show the url, but don't prefix the url with a label like "Source URL: " because this is redundant.
 Its clear to the user the purpose of the url when its listed on a line all by itself.

 Allow 5 newlines surrounding the url to allow breathing room between the url and the content.

-So the your response will have this shape:
+So the result would be this:

-5 newlines followed by the url followed by another 5 newlines
+5 newlines, url and then another 5 newlines

 This allows vertical breathing room to allow user to rest between reading.